 New names shall not duplicate approved names.
 New names shall be chosen such that they are not closely similar to names that are in use currently or have been in use in the recent past.

 Comment: The name selected for a new taxon should not sound indistinguishable from the name of another taxon at any rank or from any taxon.
 For example, the existence of the genus Iridovirus means that forms of new name such as "irodovirus" or "iridivirus" are discouraged as they are too easily confused with an approved name.
 Confusion can also be between species and genus names as both end in "-virus".
-Thus, for example, a genus typified by the imaginary species Omega virus should not be named Omegavirusbecause species and genus would then be too readily confused.
+Thus, for example, a genus typified by the imaginary species Omega virus should not be named Omegavirus because species and genus would then be too readily confused.

-3.14
+3.15